squidfunk/mkdocs-material/docs/extensions/pymdown.md

 [MagicLink][9] detects links in Markdown and auto-generates the necessary markup, so no special syntax is required.
-It auto-links `http[s]://` and `ftp://` links, as well as references to email addresses:
+It auto-links `http[s]://` and `ftp://` links, as well as references to email addresses.

   [9]: https://facelessuser.github.io/pymdown-extensions/extensions/magiclink/